Dheeraj1301/TFTEC_QTwin/ThermoTwinAI-Quantum/README.md

 reshapes each multivariate window into a flat vector and compresses it through `feature_proj = nn.Linear(input_size, 4)`, as seen in [`models/quantum_prophet.py`](models/quantum_prophet.py).
 Those four features enter a `QuantumLayer` with `q_layers=8` before being processed by a classical network of width `hidden_dim=16`.
-The accompanying `train_quantum_prophet` routine trains for 50 epochs with Adam at `lr=0.005`.
+The accompanying `train_quantum_prophet` routine trains for 50 epochs using an AdamW optimiser (`amsgrad=True`) with a ReduceLROnPlateau scheduler at `lr=0.005` for safer convergence.
 During tuning, hidden dimensions {8,16,32} and quantum depths {4,8}
 were evaluated; the selected combination provided the lowest validation error without overfitting.
 Flattening the window and projecting it into a compact quantum feature space proved particularly effective at integrating disparate sensor readings while controlling parameter count.